 Humane Education Teaching Resources

-During these challenging times, HEART resources are easily adapted for use by teachers and parents to enrich remote learning and home schooling.
+During these challenging times, HEART lesson plans, worksheets and other teaching resources are easily adapted for use by teachers and parents to enrich remote learning and home schooling.

-The high-quality lessons and activities below can offer some much-needed social-emotional support to your Pre-K to 12 students, promoting mindfulness, self-calming techniques, empathy, and connection with all living beings.
+The high-quality lesson plans and activities below can offer some much-needed social-emotional support to your Pre-K to 12 students, promoting mindfulness, self-calming techniques, empathy, and connection with all living beings.

 In particular, we know that animals have the unique power to open children’s hearts and serve as a source of comfort in difficult circumstances.

 Free Teaching Guides